-Tableau specializes more in larger corporations and like environments, those that have a bigger budget and a team or teams of data engineers that can keep up with the demands of the customers and business needs.
+Tableau specializes more in larger corporations and like environments.
+Those that have a bigger budget and a team or teams of data engineers that can keep up with the demands of the customers and business needs.
 There is a free version of the Tableau, but it comes with fewer features and capabilities.
 With Tableau, the more you pay for, the more you get!
-It also has the ability to access third party data, specialized tool for non-profits, and custom versions for academic settings.
+It also has the ability to access third party data, a specialized tool for non-profits, and custom versions for academic settings.

 Being a Microsoft product, Power BI users don’t have to pay directly for Microsoft 365 to gain access to the tools and interface.
 Nevertheless, there will be charges for subscription and users.
 The way Power BI is set up within the Microsoft network makes it affordable, especially for those companies who are already acutely devoted in Microsoft software.

 Tableau’s pricing is a little more mystifying, in part because they just moved from a bulk purchase to subscription model (middle to late of 2019).
 Utilizing a tiered pricing system that differentiates between connections to files vs. third party apps.
 If you already have a lot of data on spreadsheets and want to spend the time exporting your data from third party tools before uploading to Tableau, the pricing per user is fairly reasonable but still higher than what you get with Power BI.
 However, if you want direct connections to your third-party apps like Hadoop or Google Analytics, you’ll need to pay for the Professional edition.